 More on this topic in tomorrow's blog post

 We will pick up where we left off today in tomorrow's blog post.
-I hope that these basic pieces of advice are both informative and relevant to you and your case.
-If you have any questions about the material that we covered please do not hesitate to contact the Law Office of Bryan Fagan.
+I hope that these essential pieces of advice are both informative and relevant to you and your case.
+If you have any questions about the material that we covered, please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free of charge consultations six days a week where we can answer your questions and address your specific concerns directly.